stefankarlsson1230/The_CSharp_Players_Guide_2_OOP/README.md

     - Modify your Hunting the Manticore game to be a single-player game by having the computer pick a random range between 0 and 100.

+- [x] Project 2 - Time in the Cavern
+  - With DateTime and TimeSpan, you can track how much time a player spends in the Cavern of Objects to beat the game.
+With these tools, modify your Fountain of Objects game to display how much time a player spent exploring the caverns.
+  - Objectives:
+    - When a new game begins, capture the current time using DateTime.
+    - When a game finishes (win or loss), capture the current time.
+    - Use TimeSpan to compute how much time elapsed and display that to the player.

 ### From ChatGPT
     1. Dice Roller – Use Random class.